Bootstrapping conformal QED$_3$ and deconfined quantum critical point: acknowledgments

-{\bf Acknowledgements. } The author thanks Miguel Costa, Zohar Komargodski, David Poland, Junchen Rong, Slava Rychkov, Christopher Pope, Ning Su and Cenke Xu for valuable discussions.
+The author thanks Miguel Costa, Zohar Komargodski, David Poland, Junchen Rong, Slava Rychkov, Christopher Pope, Ning Su and Cenke Xu for valuable discussions.
 The author is especially grateful to Christopher Pope for his consistent support throughout the course of this work.
 The author is greatly benefited from collaborations with Ning Su on numerical conformal bootstrap.
-The author would like to thank the organizers of the ``Project Meeting: Analytical Approaches" workshop at Azores and the Bootstrap 2018 workshop at Caltech, for their hospitality and support.
-This work was supported by the Simons Foundation grant 488637 (Simons collaboration on the Nonperturbative bootstrap).
+The author would like to thank the organizers of the ``Project Meeting: Analytical Approaches workshop at Azores and the Bootstrap 2018 workshop at Caltech, for their hospitality and support.
+This research received funding from the grant CERN/FIS-PAR/0019/2017.
+This work was also supported by the Simons Foundation grant 488637 and 488651 (Simons collaboration on the Nonperturbative bootstrap) and the DOE grant no. DE-SC0020318.
 Centro de F\'isica do Porto is partially funded by the Foundation for Science and Technology of Portugal (FCT).
-The computations in this work were run on the Mac Lab cluster supported by the Department of Physics and Astronomy, Texas A\&M University.
+The computations in this work were run on the Mac Lab cluster supported by the Department of Physics and Astronomy, Texas A\&M University, and the Yale Grace computing cluster, supported by the facilities and staff of the Yale University Faculty of Sciences High Performance Computing Center.